Matcha.Guide

 Verdict

-RYZE Mushroom Matcha wins this roundup, but we want to be transparent: the margin between a good mushroom matcha and a good plain matcha is slim.
-If you're already sold on mushroom supplements and want an all-in-one morning ritual, RYZE delivers the most complete blend with genuinely pleasant flavour.
-For a UK-based alternative with superior matcha quality, go with Nekohama.
+Mori Matcha is the recommendation this page should send most readers to first.
+The margin between a good mushroom matcha and a good plain matcha is not big enough to justify making a third-party mushroom blend the headline winner.
+If you are already sold on mushroom supplements and want an all-in-one morning ritual, RYZE is the best mushroom-specific alternative.
+For a UK-based mushroom blend with stronger matcha quality, Nekohama is the secondary option.

 But here's our honest take, if you're spending £35+ on mushroom matcha and you haven't yet tried a proper £25 ceremonial-grade matcha, you're doing it backwards.
 Matcha is the star of this show.
 The mushrooms are the backing singers.
 Start with the star.